Eltiech/Connect_Twist/README.md

 * https://github.com/CocoaPuff2/CSS-360-Project--Sailors-Connect4-Twist-/
 * https://github.com/SumayaYusuf/Connect-4-Game-

 However, as integrating the back-end/logic thread and the BlockingQueue<GameEvent> system required reworking and restructuring of the project, the final result of that work is located in this repository here.
-Still todo: port earlier tests etc from these repos.
+Still todo: port earlier tests etc from these repos/their branches.

 ## Table of Contents
 - [Features](#features)